 What Does this Mean?

-These are all very impressive results from a health point of view however from a weight loss point of view it’s hard to say how successful it’ll be it will be for everyone.
+These are all amazing results from a health point of view but not much was mentioned from a weight loss point of view.
 Dr Mosley was slimmer than your average person to begin with and admitted that he didn’t weigh himself before and after the trial but had to “tighten his belt a couple of notches” by the end which indicated he had lost weight.

-Many other people have had great success with it but there are so many factors involved such as age, level of insulin resistance, abdominal fat, gender and history of disordered eating that it makes sense to know about and try the other intermittent fasting methods before you pick the right method for you.
+Thousands of people have been losing weight successfully using the 5:2 Method since this documentary was released but when choosing a method for you keep in mind that there are other factors to take in to account such as age, level of insulin resistance, abdominal fat, gender and history of disordered eating that it makes sense to know about and try the other intermittent fasting methods before you pick the right method for you.